THE TRUE EVIDENCE

 27: That he might present it to himself a glorious church, not having spot, or wrinkle, or any such thing; …

-Paul's words, in these passages of his epistles, speak clearly of God's mercy towards saving us (the saints).
+Paul’s words speak clearly of God’s mercy towards saving us (the saints).
 This was done by the power of the Holy Spirit as He renewed us through a washing process.
-This washing was done with "the washing of the water by the word" (i.e. through the hearing of the Word preached, faith is given, Rom.10:17; Gal.3:2) that resulted in us having a renewal within our spirit, thus giving us a rebirth.
+This washing was done with “the washing of the water by the word” (i.e. through the hearing of the Word preached, faith is given, Rom.10:17; Gal.3:2) resulting in us having a renewal within our spirit, thus giving us a rebirth.
 We were born again of the Word (cf. 1 Pet.1:23).
-And this Word abides and remains in us forever (cf. 1 Pet.1:24-25; 1 Jhn.3:9).
-With that we are assured of eternal life because we have the witness of the Spirit (cf. Acts 15:8).
+And this Word abides and remains in us forever (cf. 1 Pet.1:24-25; 1 Jhn.3:9); we are assured of eternal life because we have the witness of the Spirit (cf. Acts 15:8).

 The Holy Spirit comes to identify the Word that is received by the true worshippers.
 He powers that Seed Word so that the true worshippers would bear witness of the Truth.
 And as long as the Spirit and the Word are in one accord in the hearts of the true worshippers, they will grow and come into perfection as complete mature men and women of God.